Greece Moments Greece Moments

 View of the plateau with the ruins of Poliochni

-It is geographically opposite the former City of Troy, whose excavation site is now located on the Turkish mainland.
-At that time, Poliochni was an important strategic transshipment point on the route to Asia Minor.
+Geographically, it lies opposite the ancient city of Troy, whose archaeological site is now located on the Turkish mainland.
+At that time, Poliochni was an important strategic hub on the route to Asia Minor.

-Unfortunately, only one of Europe’s oldest cities remains today ruins and house foundations remaining.
-A small museum directly at the entrance explains the components of the facility.
-In addition, numerous finds, such as clay vessels and objects made of metal, are on display.
-You can see more finds in the archaeological museum of Myrina.
+Unfortunately, only ruins and house foundations remain of Europe’s oldest city today.
+A small museum right at the entrance explains the layout of the site.
+Numerous artifacts, such as clay pots and metal objects, are also on display.
+You can view additional artifacts at the archaeological museum in Myrina.

 poliochni museum limnos